kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

-       No in silico map's sequence is added to the final fasta twice; however, if the first and second best alignment for an in silico map align to the ends of two molecule maps that each super-scaffold > 1 in silico map than these alignments are all used to "stitch" together the final super-scaffold.
+       No in silico map's sequence is added to the final fasta twice; however, if the first and second best alignment for an in silico map align to the ends of two molecule maps that each super-scaffold > 1 in silico map than these alignments are listed and can be used to "stitch" together the final super-scaffold.

 **Test with sample datasets**